Git-Data123/credit-risk-project/README.md

 1. Install dependencies:

-2. Run scripts from the `src` folder
+2. Run scripts from the `notebooks` folder

 ---